A Short Love Story About Finding Love In The Most Unexpected Places ...

 The next day Andy asked me on a date, just the two of us.
 Yes!
 I really liked this chap!
 We grabbed a taxi and went off to the beach.
 We talked, swam, and dozed.
-Andy read his paper, I read my book.
-This is just so “easy” and relaxing, with him.
-We talked about our lives, our ups and downs, we shared many laughs, had a lovely lunch and again went back to our sunbeds, dozed and totally relaxed until evening.
+Andy read his paper; I read my book.
+It was just so “easy” and relaxing with him.
+We talked about our lives, our ups and downs, we shared many laughs, had a lovely lunch, and again went back to our sunbeds, dozed and totally relaxed until evening.

-I was so excited, I thought, wow this is really going to go somewhere.
+I was so excited.
+I thought, wow, this is really going to go somewhere.
 We lived just 50 miles apart!
-We were both single, no baggage, and loving every minute of spending time together!!
+We were both single, with no baggage, and loved every minute of spending time together!

 Lovers of Lancashire

-Two weeks later, we are strolling along Blackpool beach hand in hand.
-I take a deep breath, look into Andy’s eyes and ask, “Andy – do you reckon we’re for keeps?”
-He looked back at me and smiled, “I’ve no reason to think otherwise”.
-That weekend I told Andy that I loved him, a few days later he told me he loved me too.
+Two weeks later, we were strolling along Blackpool beach hand in hand.
+I took a deep breath, looked into Andy’s eyes, and asked, “Andy – do you reckon we’re for keeps?”
+He looked back at me and smiled, “I’ve no reason to think otherwise.”
+That weekend, I told Andy that I loved him, and a few days later, he told me he loved me too.

 Well, let’s just say that from then on, we put a groove in the M6.
 Andy came up to Lancashire every weekend.
-During the week I would travel to Nottingham for work and would call into Stoke to see Andy.
+During the week, I would travel to Nottingham for work and call into Stoke to see Andy.